mikeizbicki/ucr-cs100/textbook/assignment-help/strtok/README.md

+##Introduction To strtok

-The `strtok` function lets you take a string and break it up into smaller substrings, with each one being separated by a specified character.
+String tokenization is the process of breaking a string up into smaller substrings, with each substring being separated by a specified character.
+When used appropriately, string tokenization can make parsing commands a simple task.

-What this means is that you, the user, can take the string
+In this tutorial, we will cover the use and nuances of the `strtok` function.
+Let's take a look at the example below.

 ```
 char example_0[] = "behold the power of strtok!";
 ```
-and split it up into smaller components that are separated by the character `+`
+If we wanted to split it up into smaller components that are separated by the space character `' '`, we would so something like this:
 ```
 cout << strtok(example_0, " ") << endl;
 cout << strtok(NULL, " ") << endl;